 Katie joined Action for Global Health (AfGH) as Coordinator in April 2019.
-In this role, she is responsible for engaging with UK government and global health stakeholders, implementing AfGH's advocacy strategy, coordinating member activities and fundraising.
+In this role, she is responsible for engaging with UK government and global health stakeholders, implementing AfGH's advocacy strategy, coordinating member activities, fundraising and guiding the strategic direction of the organisation.

 As director of the network's hosting organisation, Mike has a permanent seat on the Steering Committee.